 Private schools can be either a traditional college or a tech school.
 The major difference between private and public is the tuition will typically be higher than a public institution.
 Private schools are an option many people choose because of more flexible classes schedules and convenience.

 Continuing Education – Keeping up with the changes in technology is essential.
 Software and hardware is constantly being updated.
 Technicians must be able to work on and with the new iterations.
 Continuing education classes can be offered through company, by a software or hardware company or by one of the traditional education facilities.

 Sometimes continuing education is done by getting the newest products and comparing them to older versions.
 By learning what is new, an information tech specialist can keep his skills current.

 Employment Prospects for IT Trained People

 Every sector of the business world relies on the ability to communicate.
 The Internet has now linked offices on opposite sides of the globe.
 An IT pro can work in just about any industry or business.

 Finance, as evidenced by the computerization of Wall Street, is one area firmly linked to IT.
-Even heavy manufacturing relies on communications to place, receive and ship orders for raw supplies and finished products.
+Even heavy manufacturing relies on communications to place, receive and ship orders for raw supplies and finished financial products you can find about at sites like The Ascent by The Motley Fool.
 Someone trained in IT who also has some on-the-job experience can go into business for himself providing tech support as a service to a wide variety of businesses.

 Knowledge Center Inc is IT training company providing IT certification and computer training courses.KCI is based out of Ashburn, VA and serves DC Metro area.KCI offers CompTIA, Cisco,ITIL, CISSP and Microsoft certification courses